 - Rheumatoid.
 This begins when the body’s natural defense system begins to attack the joints, resulting in inflammation and pain.

 - Psoriatic.
 This is connected to psoriasis, a skin condition that results in red patches on top of the skin.
 Joint pain, stiffness, and swelling typically accompany this type of arthritis.

 Back pain can also be a result of skeletal irregularities that affect the curve of the spine.
-Everyone’s spine has a natural curve to it, but if your spine curves too far inward, it can cause lordosis, also referred to as swayback.
+Everyone’s spine has a natural curve to it.
+If your spine curves too far inward, it can cause lordosis, also referred to as swayback.
 When your spine curves too far outward, it results in kyphosis or a hunched back.
 A sideways curvature of the spine is referred to as scoliosis.
-Although these conditions don’t directly cause back pain, they can cause spasms in other muscles in the back or elsewhere in the body.
+Although these conditions don’t directly cause back pain, they can cause spasms in back muscles.
 When other muscles have to overcompensate for weakness in the back, they can become sore and tired.

 Skeletal irregularities are typically diagnosed early in life but tend to lead to chronic back pain in adulthood.
-Those dealing with these irregularities often have trouble finding a sleep position that is comfortable and supportive.
+Those dealing with these conditions have trouble finding a comfortable sleep position.

 Osteoporosis typically occurs later in life and results in brittle, weakened bones.
 Because of this, falls and mild stresses can cause dangerous fractures.
 These fractures typically occur in hips, wrists, and spine and tend to leave debilitating pain in their wake.

 The above conditions are some of the most common causes of back pain.
 However, certain factors can also put you at a higher risk of developing back pain.

 - Age.
 Back pain is very common, but most people begin to experience significant back pain after the age of 30.